tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 *“Everything.”*

 My flesh crinkled.
-It spoke the words with the frigid indifference of fact.
-I tried to make light of the sheer lunacy of it all.
+It spoke with the frigid indifference of stating facts.
+I flashed a sardonic smile, trying to make light of the sheer lunacy of it all.

 “Man, you’re just a hungry-ass space pimple.
 There’s no way you can possibly—”

 *“Four terrorsss firssst...”*

-My nervous laughter died as it laid out four omens to come… promises of its power… each dotted with a slithering drawl.
+My nervous laughter died as the growth prophesied four omens to come… promises of its power… each one emphasized by its slithering drawl.

 *“…sssentry…*